Model-completion of varieties of co-Heyting algebras: Introduction

 \begin{theorem} Given a Heyting algebra $L$ in $\cH_i$ and a finite substructure $L_0$ of $L$, if $L$ satisfies the density and splitting axioms of $\cH_i$ then every finite extension $L_1$ of $L_0$ admits an embedding into $L$ which fixes $L_0$ pointwise. \end{theorem}

-By standard model-theoretic arguments (see fact~\ref{fa:mod-comp}) it follows immediately that if $\cH_i$ is locally finite then $\cH_i$ has a model-completion which is axiomatized by the density and the splitting axioms of $\cH_i$.
+By standard model-theoretic arguments (see fact~\ref{fa:mod-comp}) it follows immediately that if $\cH_i$ is locally finite then $\cH_i$ has a model-completion which is axiomatized by the axioms of Heyting algebras augmented by the density and the splitting axioms of $\cH_i$.
 So this gives a new proof of the previously known model-completion results for $\cH_3$ to $\cH_6$, which provides in addition a simple axiomatization of these model completions.

 Unfortunately we do not fully recover the existence of a model-completion for $\cH_1$ and $\cH_2$.
 However our axioms shed some new light on the algebraic structure of the existentially closed Heyting algebras in these varieties.
-Indeed it is noticed in \cite{ghil-zawa-1997} that Heyting algebras existentially closed in $\cH_1$ satisfy the density axiom of $\cH_1$, but nothing like the splitting property nor any condition sufficient for theorem~\ref{th:embed-intro} to hold seems to have been suspected until now.
+Indeed it is noticed in \cite{ghil-zawa-1997} that such algebras satisfy the density axiom of $\cH_1$, but neither the splitting property nor any condition sufficient for theorem~\ref{th:embed-intro} to hold, seem to have been suspected until now.
+Moreover all the algebraic properties of existentially closed Heyting algebras in $\cH_1$ which are listed in \cite{ghil-zawa-1997} can be derived from our two axioms, as we shall see in the appendix.

 Let us also point out an easy consequences of theorem~\ref{th:embed-intro}.

 \begin{corollary} If $L$ is an algebra in $\cH_i$ which satisfies the density and splitting axioms of $\cH_i$ then every finite algebra in $\cH_i$ embeds into $L$, and every algebra in $\cH_i$ embeds into an elementary extension of $L$. \end{corollary}